Indigenous Plant Diva, wild tea crafter, artist

 Entrepreneur, JD/MBA, jazz pianist, wine expert, author, philanthropist, educator

-Top 20 Billboard-ranked and NAACP Image Award-nominated Jazz pianist Marcus Johnson is Founder and CEO of FLO Brands/FLO Wine, which made USA TODAY's 10 best celebrity wines list.
+Top 20 Billboard-ranked and NAACP Image Award-nominated Jazz pianist Marcus Johnson is Founder and CEO of FLO Brands/FLO Wine, which made USA TODAY's 10 best celebrity wines list among Antonio Banderas, Emilio Estevez, Francis Ford Coppola and others.
 FLO houses several ventures including FLO Wine, which is retailed through Costco, Wal-Mart, Target, Whole Foods, Giant, and others.
 Previously, Marcus and Black Entertainment Television (BET) founder Robert L. Johnson formed Marimelj Entertainment Group/Three Keys Music, releasing albums by Marcus and other jazz artists.
-Since then he forefronts the smooth/contemporary jazz movement.
-He believes in self-empowerment and community development, and is involved with the Boys and Girls Club, Greater Washington Urban League, and others.
+Since then, Marcus has forefronted the smooth/contemporary jazz movement.
+He believes wholeheartedly in self-empowerment and community development, and is involved with community and charitable organizations including service on the Board of the Boys and Girls Club, Greater Washington Urban League, and others.
 Marcus has taught business-related courses at several universities.
 He was also named Entrepreneur of the Year by the U.S. Small Business Administration.
 His first book, For the Love Of...
-(Mascot Books), a collection of essays on quality of life, will be published in early 2017.
+(Mascot Books), a collection of essays that teaches readers to live their best lives in spite of their circumstances, was published in early 2017.

 Computer science, developer, research director, educator